aspnetboilerplate/aspnetboilerplate/doc/WebSite/Articles/How-To/add-custom-data-filter-ef-core.md

 ### Configure DbContext

-After all, we need to use the value of `OrganizationUnitId` we have added to claims to filter `IMayHaveOrganizationUnit` entities in our DbContext.
+We need to use the value of `OrganizationUnitId` we have added to claims to filter `IMayHaveOrganizationUnit` entities in our DbContext.

 In order to do that, first add a field like below to your DbContext: